wissamkontar/wissamkontar.github.io/_pages/about.md

 <p> My goal is to develop methods for developing and deploying emerging technologies that yield operational benefits and achieve sustainability in its various paradigms: environment, economy, and society.<p>

 <p> Originally I am from the mountainous village "Aabey" in Lebanon.
-I grew up strolling narrow streets, flaneuring mountain woods, and preserving Mediterranean architecture. </p>
+I grew up strolling narrow streets, climbing mountain woods, and preserving Mediterranean architecture. </p>

 Some of What I Have Worked On
 ======